 Death of the Organisational Voice

-After lunch we were treated to a short session on improvisation in order to pass on a message about ‘productivity’, the key theme being that while positive ‘yes and’ discussions open up possibilities, ‘no but’, or even ‘yes but’ conversations shut down ideas and can create a negative environment.
+After lunch we were treated to a short session on improvisation in order to pass on a message about ‘productivity’.
+The key message was that while positive ‘yes and’ discussions open up possibilities, ‘no but’, or even ‘yes but’ conversations shut down ideas and can create a negative environment.
 A fun interlude, but I was waiting for the harder content for the afternoon.

 This images does not do this amazing couch justice…